shaneish/aacps-bus-notifications/README.md

 ### General Info
 Easy scripts to run with or without containerization.
 To run, you need:

-    - Two environment variables TWILIO_SID and TWILIO_AUTH that contain the SID and auth token for Twilio access.
+    - Two env vars TWILIO_SID and TWILIO_AUTH which contain SID and auth token for Twilio client.

     - User information added to a .psv file